-The O is a comfortable space on the garden level of the LBC that has couches and chairs for students to drop in and relax any time.
+The O is a comfortable space on the garden level of the Lavin-Bernick Center (LBC) that has couches and chairs for students to drop in and relax any time.
 It is comprised of the Office for Gender and Sexual Diversity (OGSD), the Office of Multicultural Affairs (OMA), and Religious Life.
-Here you will find the staff of OGSD and OMA, a living room/study area, Internet access, a TV, DVD player, movies, games, information, and resources.
+Here you will find the staff of OGSD and OMA, a living room/study area, Internet access, a TV, DVD player, information, and resources.
 Students may reserve the O conference room for meetings.

 The O Relaxation Lounge is located next to the O on the garden level of the LBC.
 There are huge beanbags, zero-gravity chairs, yoga and meditation supplies, speakers for music, a television with an Amazon Fire Stick (including Netflix, Pandora, Amazon Video, and more), books, movies, games, information, and more.
 Feel free to drop in during normal business hours.

 Kaleidoscope Residential Learning Community.
-When looking for housing, LGBTQ+-identifying students and their allies may be particularly interested in our Residential Learning Community Kaleidoscope, which will open in the Fall of 2017.
+When looking for housing, LGBTQ+-identifying students and their allies may be particularly interested in our Residential Learning Community Kaleidoscope, which opened in Fall 2017.
 Kaleidoscope is dedicated to multicultural, gender, and sexual diversity.
 As a residential community within the housing system, the Multicultural & Inclusivity Residential Learning Community is designed to offer students the experience of living in an inclusive, diverse, dynamic, and close-knit community, as well as opportunities to grow as agents of social change.
-To learn more about Kaleidoscope, click the "Housing" tab above, and scroll to the bottom of that page.